mthl/guix-artwork/website/drafts/childhurds-and-substitutes.md

 discouraged](https://xkcd.com/1508), to downplay or underestimate the potential social impact of GNU and the Hurd.

-We tried to make Hurd development as easy and as pleasant as we could... but in a way this is “merely packaging” the amazing work of others.
+We tried to make Hurd development as easy and as pleasant as we could.
+As you have seen, things start to work pretty nicely and there is still plenty of work to do in Guix.
+But in a way this is “merely packaging” the amazing work of others.
 Some of the real work that needs to be done and which is being discussend and is in progress right now is

    * [user-space driver/modern hardware
 support](https://lists.gnu.org/archive/html/bug-hurd/2020-07/msg00042.html)